Nexus-Mods/NexusMods.MnemonicDB/docs/IndexFormat.md

 ## Index Format

-The index format of the framework follows fairly closely to one found in Datomic, although differences likely exist due it having a different set of constraints and requirements.
-The base format of the system is a sorted set of tuples.
-However each tuple exists in multiple indexes with a different sorting and conflict resolution strategy for each.
+The index format of the framework will look familiar to those who have used Datomic in the past, although there's some very critical

 In general data flows through 4 core indexes: